anavarro9731/soap/src/setup.md

-make sure you are on the right subscription before running the command if not, change it first! az account list az account set -s "SubscriptionNameOrIdHere"
+make sure you are on the right subscription before running the command if not, change it first! az account list az account set -s "SubscriptionNameOrIdHere" az account show

 then
-az ad sp create-for-rbac --name SoapServicePrincipal
+az ad sp create-for-rbac --name SoapServicePrincipal (OrProjectSpecificNameIfYouWantToSegregateSecurity)

 to verify
 az ad sp list --display-name SoapServicePrincipal